Reiya-cyber/Python-RPG/README.md

 ## Overview

-Group1 Dragon Quest is a turn-based RPG game that captures the nostalgic essence of classic JRPGs while implementing modern programming practices.
+This is a turn-based RPG game that captures the nostalgic essence of classic JRPGs while implementing modern programming practices.
 Navigate through various maps, interact with NPCs, engage in strategic battles, and progress through an engaging storyline.

 ## Features